Want the perfect workout program?Take Quiz

 Here are some more ingredients that one can expect in a good, well-formulated pre-workout:

 As a side note, while BCAAs, creatine, and beta alanine are common ingredients, these ingredients don't actually make much sense in a pre-workout.
 Creatine and beta alanine are saturation ingredients that need to be dosed every day to be efficacious and you are not going to be taking pre-workout every day, so you'd also have to supplement them on the side.
-As for BCAA's, you should be getting plenty from your protein.
+As for BCAA's and when to take them, you should be getting plenty from your protein.

 Every pre-workout will have a slightly different formula, with different dosages, but the general pros and cons still apply.
 If you do want to educate yourself more on what makes for a really good pre-workout, then definitely read that article in the aforementioned link.